General Data Protection Regulation

 - Put systems in place to respond to requests for access or updates to personal data or for the data to be deleted (called ‘subject access requests’)

 - Make sure your privacy notices are written clearly and are easily accessible.
-Guidance on what to include in a privacy notice is available on the ICO website.

 - Review and update how you seek and manage consent (an opt out option is no longer good enough!)